KyleRui0202/concert-ticket-booking/readme.md

 ### Ticket Repository
 Only the ticket quantity are considered for the ticket booking system at this moment.
 So you probably need to create a new file within the ``datastore` directory to store the total tickets and modify `ticket_repository` to the new file name within `config/app.php`

-### Database Configuration
+### Database
-[SQlite](https://sqlite.org) is used here to store sold ticket records as well as the temporary booking sessions.
+For simplicity, [SQlite](https://sqlite.org), *an embedded and file-based database*, is used here to store sold ticket records as well as the temporary booking sessions.
 You may need to configure it in the 'config/database.php' file and create the database(file) within the `datastore` directory.

 The database schema can be checked out in the `datastore/setup.php`.
 Plesse run it to build the schema:
 ```